cloudfoundry-attic/cf-docs/source/docs/using/deploying-apps/logging.html.md

 title: Streaming Logs
 ---

-_This page assumes you are using cf v6._
+_This page assumes that you are using cf v5_

 ### Features